heada/hp_45/readme.md

 The needed shield and cardridge connection will be added later on.

 Software:
-The software part can be uploaded with the Arduino IDE trough "hp45_upload_code.ino"
+The software part can be uploaded with the Arduino IDE through "hp45_upload_code.ino"